AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/MixedConstructs/If_For_If_Case/tc.rst

 Exercise a toplevel If statement, whose Else sequence contains a For Loop, whose body contains an IF statement controlling access to a Case statement
 ======================================================================================================================================================

-Exercise a toplevel If statement with an else sequence embedding a For loop, whose body features an inner If statement that controls access to a Case statement eventually.
+Exercise a compound statement with deep nesting: a top-level If statement whose else clause contains a For loop, which in turn encloses an inner If statement that controls access to a Case statement.

-Check variations over the outer If control, the For loop entry, the inner If control, and the possible Case selections, first independently from each other and then combined together.
+Check various control paths through the outer If statement, the For loop entry, the inner If statement, and the possible Case alternatives;
+first independently from each other and then combined.